 The Docker image sources are now fully integrated with the Artifactory OSS and Pro source code, so they are routinely built with our CI and release cycles.
 This means that the Docker distribution element of Artifactory is routinely and integrally tested as part of the CI cycle rather than in a separate cycle.

-Stay tuned for one of our next posts to see how easy it is to spin up Artifactory Pro in Docker
+Read our next post to see how easy it is to spin up Artifactory Pro in Docker.